annickboel/skills/VUE/VUE-Part3.md

 > The **Product Owner** has gathered requirements for a new **Blog feature** and added the **EPIC Blog Feature** in the **Product Backlog**.
 >
 >     [EPIC Blog feature]
 >       A Blog feature will be added in the site
 >
 >     User stories:
 >       [User story]: Provide a conception document
+>       [User story]: Add a Blog link in the navigation bar
+>       [User story]: Set up the blog layout
+>       [User story]: Display a list of most recenty published post
+>       [User story]: Implement master/detail navigation
+>       [User story]: Provide a conception document

 >

 >